-A jump forward past the declaration of a VLA is forbidden, because it would be possible to refer to the VLA without creating it.
+A jump to a point after the declaration of a VLA is forbidden, because it would be possible to refer to the VLA without creating it.
 Such a jump requires a diagnostic.

-A jump backward past the declaration of a VLA destroys the VLA.
+A jump to a point before the declaration of a VLA destroys the VLA.